asteroidjs/asteroidjs/README.md

 **METEOR ON STEROIDS.**

-Open source platform to built fast, real-time, and scalable web, mobile, and desktop progressive applications.
+Open-source platform to built fast, real-time, and scalable web, mobile, and desktop progressive applications.
+As we're going more profesional, it enable the most advanced web innovations and permits to develop powerful apps.

 This project is designed to showcase the exact same functionality as Meteor, but **without the monolithic structure**.
 It trades a little simplicity **for a lot of flexibility & performances**.